DenisGorbachev/narrative-analysis/doc/how-to-trade.md

     * Get the fundamental leaders of the most recent cycle
     * Wait until they fall below 80%
     * Buy

+### Get trading strategy using a network of oracles

+Notes:

+* Examples
+  * I knew that BNB will pump because I had a problem with ETH fees, and BNB was a good solution
+* Draft
+  * Build a network of people who "live in the future": have unusual problems & are looking for new solutions
+  * Every week: get a list of pairs of (problem, solution)

 ### Trading strategy